-We aim to hold these events approximately once every two-to-three weeks.
-Unless otherwise noted, the workshops will be held from 12:00 noon to 2:00 pm in Room 5120, located in the Institute for Middle East Studies Suite on the 5th floor of the Elliott School at 1957 E. Street, NW.
+These workshops are held approximately two times per month.
+Unless otherwise noted, the workshops will be held from 12:30 noon to 2:00 pm in the IMES Conference Room, located in the Institute for Middle East Studies Suite on the 5th floor of the Elliott School at 1957 E. Street, NW.

 Wednesday, January 23, 2013